 Road dimensions and layout.

-Link and place functions.
+Movement and place functions in support of ONF and in consideration for the delivery of an integrated multi-modal transport network, that is not just walking and cycling, but also Public Transport Priority and micro-mobility.
+This is to ensure the development is not isolated from the rest of the network.

 Connectivity and how it will be achieved for all road user types.

-How safe and appropriate speeds will be achieved and managed through design (in accordance with NZTA’s ‘speed management guide’) and the design speed environment.
+How safe and appropriate speeds will be achieved and managed through safe systems design and in accordance with NZTA’s ‘speed management guide’, councils’ speed management plan and the design speed environment.

-How any ‘serious and critical’ issues identified in the road safety audit have been addressed.
+The closure of any ‘serious and critical’ issues identified in the road safe systems audit, and how other safety issues arising are going to be/ have been, addressed.

 Parking, passing and loading provisions.